semz-ui/goalsbndfront/README.md

 Used Redux-toolkit to manage the state of my app like the login and logout, Posting, Getting and reading datas from the back end also with use of axios

+created a filter method array to help search for a user goal